ashleymaeconard/TIMEOR/tutorial/timeor_app_tutorial.md

 Details
 =======

+### Real Data Subset in Tutorial

+The original temporal RNA-seq data analyzed in our paper comes from Zirin et al., 2019).
+In this tutorial SRR8843750 and SRR8843738 are analyzed to demonstrate the "Process Raw Data" tab in which raw RNA-seq data are retrieved, quality checked, aligned (with HISAT2 and Bowtie2), and converted to a read count matrix.
+The real data subset folder (which TIMEOR automatically generates) can be downloaded [here](https://github.com/ashleymaeconard/TIMEOR/tree/master/demos/real_data_subset).

 ### Simulated Data in Tutorial

-The original simulated data folder can be downloaded [here](https://github.com/ashleymaeconard/TIMEOR_App/tree/master/demos/simulated_data).
+The original simulated data folder can be downloaded [here](https://github.com/ashleymaeconard/TIMEOR/tree/master/demos/simulated_data).

 #### Secondary Analysis: Factor Binding